syncfusion-content/blazor-docs/blazor/listview/how-to/fetch-selected-items-from-listview-template-sample.md

+---
+layout: post
+title: How to Fetch Selected Items From Listview Template Sample in Blazor Listview Component | Syncfusion
+description: Checkout and learn about Fetch Selected Items From Listview Template Sample in Blazor Listview component of Syncfusion, and more details.
+platform: Blazor
+control: Listview
+documentation: ug
+---

 # How To fetch selected items from listview template sample

 Single or multiple items can be selected by users in the ListView control.